mimvoid/hellwal/README.md

 hellwal --theme ./themes/gruvbox.hellwal
 ``

-I recommend to put all themes to ~/.config/hellwal/themes folder, because from there you can just provide theme name, and it will pick it up automatically, without specifying path.
+I recommend to put all themes to ``~/.config/hellwal/themes folder``, because from there you can just provide theme name, and it will pick it up automatically, without specifying path.
 Of course if you want, you can also set different theme-folder path.
 For example:

 ``
 hellwal -t ./themes/gruvbox.hellwal --theme-folder ~/dotfiles/configs/hellwal/